 The toy business is inherently seasonal in nature.
 As a result, a disproportionately high balance of trade receivables is typically generated during the peak selling season in the second half of the year.
 Consistent with usual trade practices, a significant portion of the trade receivables is collected in the final weeks of the fourth quarter and in the first quarter of the subsequent year, resulting in a seasonal demand for working capital during the peak selling season.
-As at 31 December 2022, trade receivables related to toy operation were HK\$60,962,000 (2021: HK\$124,378,000) and inventories related to toy operation were HK\$23,700,000 (2021: HK\$58,007,000) or 4.7% (2021: 9.3%) of revenue of toy operation.
+As at 31 December 2022, trade receivables were HK\$60,962,000 (2021: HK\$124,378,000) and inventories were HK\$23,700,000 or 4.7% of revenue (2021: HK\$58,007,000 or 9.3% of revenue).
 Lower inventories at 31 December 2022 reflected the Group's strategy to reduce inventory level in response to a volatile and challenging consumer environment.